-The feminist movement has been in the spotlight in various forms, but all with the emphasis on equity in society.
-This movement has fueled many women and organizations to fight for justice within their community and nation.
+The feminist movement has fueled many women and organizations to fight for justice within their community and nation.
 Now women soccer players are pushing for equity in pay and conditions in Latin America.
-Specifically, national teams have been actively protesting for improvements to their conditions, provisions, and payment.
+National teams have been actively protesting for improvements to their conditions, provisions, and payment.
 In addition, individuals have spoken out for their own teams and personal treatment.
-Macarena Sánchez has recently filed a legal case against her own club, as well as the Argentine Soccer Association with the intent of professionalization of women’s football in Argentina.
+Macarena Sánchez has recently filed a legal case against her own club, as well as the Argentine Soccer Association.

 Sánchez’s legal case has made substantial ground since its establishment.
 Fellow players, both male and female, including Lionel Messi, have demonstrated their support for Sánchez.
 This case is a part of the Argentine feminist movement which has helped women improve their treatment in politics and the workplace.
 Specifically, the professionalization of women’s soccer would mean that women would no longer receive a small stipend as pay or one training shirt for practice.
 It would require women’s clubs to receive the same amount of playing time on fields as men.
 In some cases women’s teams are banned from practicing on their own clubs designated field for the male equivalent team.
 They would be seen more as a first rate group, rather than women who are unworthy representatives of professional soccer (Andres Henao, 2019).